spring-io/develocity-conventions/README.md

 ### Remote cache credentials

-**Credentials must not be configured in environments where pull requests are built.**
+:rotating_light: **Credentials must not be configured in environments where pull requests are built.** :rotating_light:

 Pushing to the remote cache requires authentication.
 The necessary credentials can be provided using the `GRADLE_ENTERPRISE_CACHE_USERNAME` and `GRADLE_ENTERPRISE_CACHE_PASSWORD` environment variables.